What is a lasting power of attorney?

 - A property and affairs LPA which allows an attorney to make decisions regarding your property and affairs including your house, your bank accounts, and your bills.
 However, it does not allow your attorney to make decisions concerning your personal welfare.
 You can allow your attorney to make these decisions even when you have mental capacity.
 This might be easier for you if, for example, you are out of the country for long periods of time or if you find it difficult getting to the bank.

 - A personal welfare LPA allows your attorney to make decisions regarding your personal welfare including your personal health and where you live.
-However, these decisions can only be made when you lack the mental capacity to make them for yourself; if, for example, you are unconscious or have a condition such as dementia.
+However, these decisions can only be made when you lack the mental capacity to make them for yourself; for example, you are unconscious or have a condition such as dementia.

 Who can make an LPA?